iagofeijoorey/my-university-portfolio/2º/POO/Etsepoly/README.md

 These are the files for the quarterly project of the subject "Object-oriented programming".

-The project consists of a Java program made with two other classmates (referenced below).
+The project consisted on a Java program made with two other classmates (referenced below).
 The objective was to make a game executable from the IDE terminal in which we programmed.
 The game has rules similar to those of the famous board game "Monopoly".

 ## Author
 **Iago Feijóo Rey (me)**